tooltwist/serverkit/fip/README.txt

 Step 1 (only required on OSX machines)

-	# sh ./osx_fix_permissions
+	$ sh ./osx_fix_permissions

-Step 2 - Define the source (only if it's new)
+Step 2 - Define the source and destination config files

-	# ./newSource /pathToDirectory
-	Creating /pathToDirectory/.fip-source...

-	Please note the following UUID for this source, which will be used when you create destinations using the newDestination' command:

-		Source UUID: 82F7E1CB-CE86-478C-8399-0879182A87B0B

-Step 3 - Define the destination

-	# ./newdestination /pathToDirectory
-	Source UUID?
-E5F7EECB-C886-478C-8399-0874BFA87B0B
-	Passphrase?
-Hello my friends
-	Creating /pathToDirectory/.fip-destination...

-	Please note the following string, which will be used when adding this destination to the source configuration using 'addDestinationToSource':

-	    3FE98999-3E47-4A9F-B16D-677261DF041A=Hello my friends

-Step 4 - Register the destination with the source

-	# ./registerDestinationWithSource  /pathToDirectory
-	Please enter the string displayed by the newDestination command.
-It should look something like:    54FE181-FBD7-4831-9441-724C96FDFA27=passphrase

-	String?
-3FE98999-3E47-4A9F-B16D-677261DF041A=Hello my friends

-	/pathToDirectory/.fip-source updated.

-The fip and fipserver commands may then be used to copy files between these directories.
+	$ ./newFipSourceAndDestination

+This creates two files:

+	.fip-source		Copy this file to the source machine, into the directory from which you are installing.

+	.fip-destination	Copy this file into the destination directory, for example in ~/server.

+If you install the same source to multiple destinations, you can edit the .fip-source file and add details of the other destinations using information from their .fip-destination files.